Nearest matrix with multiple eigenvalues by Riemannian optimization: Abstract

 \section{Abstract}

-Given a square complex matrix $A$, we tackle the problem of finding the nearest matrix with multiple eigenvalues or, equivalently when $A$ had distinct eigenvalues, the nearest defective matrix.
+{ Given a square complex matrix $A$, we tackle the problem of finding the nearest matrix with multiple eigenvalues or, equivalently when $A$ had distinct eigenvalues, the nearest defective matrix.
 To this goal, we extend the general framework described in [M. Gnazzo, V. Noferini, L. Nyman, F. Poloni, \emph{Riemann-Oracle: A general-purpose Riemannian optimizer to solve nearness problems in matrix theory}, Found.
 Comput.
-Math., To appear] and based on variable projection and Riemannian optimization, allowing the ambient manifold to simultaneously track left and right eigenvectors.
+Math.] and based on variable projection and Riemannian optimization, allowing the ambient manifold to simultaneously track left and right eigenvectors.
 Our method also allows us to impose arbitrary complex-linear constraints on either the perturbation or the perturbed matrix; this can be useful to study structured eigenvalue condition numbers.
-We present numerical experiments, comparing with preexisting algorithms.
+We present numerical experiments, comparing with preexisting algorithms.} \keywords{Nearness problem; Riemannian optimization; nearest matrix with multiple eigenvalues; nearest defective matrix; nearest polynomial with multiple roots}